By Paul Barry | Assistant Buyer: Beer & Spirits

 Barley wines are also intended for bottle aging and can be cellared for years where they can develop some very desirable oxidative notes.
 At any stage in their life alcohol will perceptible in the flavour and depending on the brewer and age of the beer it can have a sticky resinous hop character or softer fruit tones.
 These are big, boldly flavoured beer with a thick chewy body and can have noticeable barrel aged flavours.

 Nowadays you are more likely to see this style as a limited release.
 Barley wines are further broken down into two classes American style and English style.
 American is generally more hop presence and lighter in colour whereas the English style can have little to no hop presence, in general are softer and more rounded and can range in colour from deep gold to black.
-English versions are not widely available currently but you can pick up American examples such as Sierra Nevada Bigfoot or Stone Old Guardian.
-Both of which are in our American sale until the 11th of July with 6 for the price of 5 across order range of American beers.
+Due to the nature of these beers they are not usually available year round but if you do see one it worth picking it up.
+Dungarvan’s Gallows Hill is a good example of the English style while Sierra Nevada Bigfoot is a great one for the American style.

 Due to the weight and residual sweetness of Barley wines they are not generally well matched to many foods.
 However, this residual sweetness means they work great with deserts such as rich moist cakes or toffee or caramel deserts.
 Barley wine can also work well as a digestif to serve with a cheese course with English Stilton a classic combination.
 Enjoy it from a snifter glass, served between 10° and 13°.
 Enjoy.